gdiet/backup/src/test/manual/README.md

   - [x] 2024-09-05 6.0.0-M8 a8d1ccbd
   - [x] 2024-09-01 6.0.0-M3 c919ca34

-## Repository Initialization
+## repo-init

 - Create a new repository
-  - good success information is displayed
-  - good success information is logged
+  - good success information is displayed and logged
   - Windows script waits for confirmation
   - [x] 2024-09-03 6.0.0-M5 ed880216 Windows
   - [x] 2024-09-01 6.0.0-M3 c919ca34 Linux
 - Trying to create a new repository when repository is already initialized
-  - good failure information is displayed
-  - good failure information is logged
+  - good failure information is displayed and logged
   - Windows script waits for confirmation
+  - [x] 2024-10-25 6.0.0-M9 c5308d19 Windows
   - [x] 2024-09-05 6.0.0-M8 a8d1ccbd Linux
   - [x] 2024-09-03 6.0.0-M5 ed880216 Windows